2859 N. Meridian St.

 Medical malpractice damages can come from more than one place.
 Doctors and hospitals in the state of Indiana can only be responsible for $250,000 of medical malpractice liability insurance.
 The Indiana Patient’s Compensation Fund, if there is a proven need, will cover anything above that amount.

 Accidents can happen at any time.
 When an unmarried adult (23 years of age or older) with no dependents is killed, the most that their estate can recover is $300,000, attorney fees included.
 The limit exists even if a government unit is liable for the accident.
 There is no cap on damages for the accidental death of an adult or child younger than 20 years old or for the deaths of adults between the ages of 20 and 23 who are enrolled in school.

 If an accident happens at a building controlled by a state, city, or town, such as a school or corporation, there are some rules about damage caps.
 Any one person injured at these sites can obtain $700,000, regardless of the circumstances of their injury.
 Alternatively, the government unit can only be held responsible for $5 million for a single event that injured multiple people, so a singular person might not obtain the full $700,000 if several people were injured.

-If you or a loved one have been injured and are considering pursuing a personal injury lawsuit, contact the Indianapolis Personal Injury Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been injured and are considering pursuing a personal injury lawsuit, contact an Indianapolis personal injury lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.